Poor performance is only one of the reasons clients leave their wealth manager.

 Why is the performance bad?
 Are you not devoting your full time and energy to focus on research and investing?

-If you’re spending a lot of time on operational and admin work, that is time not spent on how to better your investment performance.
+If you're spending too much time on operational and admin work, that is time not spent on investing.
+If you can automate manual and routine work, that can free up time to focus on research and making better investment decisions.

-What tools are you using to manage the data and reports?
+What tools are you using to manage data and reports?
 How effective are they?
-You want systems that improves efficiency and decision-making.
+You want systems that improves efficiency and decision-making, like our TAMP1 platform.

 If poor performance is bad enough, then charging high fees is adding insult to injury.